RosettaCommons/documentation/development_documentation/tutorials/jd3_derived_jq/larval_jobs.md

 You may find that you need to create your own class that derives from `LarvalJob` because there is certain information you need to include that the base class does not provide a method for.

 We are going to create helper methods that each focus on larval job creation for one node, as shown below.
-We will also utilize the [[Job Genealogist|TODO]] to help us keep track of the input sources for jobs.
+We will also utilize the [[Job Genealogist|job_genealogist]] to help us keep track of the input sources for jobs.

 ##Code Additions